quinn0325/lake-level-modal/README.md

 # Lake Level CCM Modal Reproduction

-This repository provides the code, execution instructions and reference outputs for the MSc dissertation *Causal Exploration and Predictability of Lake Water
+This repository provides the code, execution instructions and reference outputs for the MSc dissertation Causal Exploration and Predictability of Lake Water
-Level: Evidence from Two Regulated Canadian River Basins*.
+Level: Evidence from Two Regulated Canadian River Basins.

 This README is the technical guide for environment setup, input preparation, execution, output download and verification.